bigfirellc/thoughtbubble/readme.md

 # thoughtbubble

 A simple python CLI that creates a PNG wordcloud from a specified artist name. thoughtbubble queries the genius.com API.
+It's called "thoughtbubble" like a word balloon in some comic books that is shown when somebody is having an internal monologue.

 ## installation